anirbanc96/ECMMD-CondTwoSamp/Regression Calibration Simulation/README.md

-# Simulation study on Validation of Calibration in Classification Models
+# Simulation study on Validation of Calibration in Regression Models

-This subfolder contains five R scripts for the simulated experiments on validation of calibration in classification models.
+This subfolder contains five R scripts for the simulated experiments on validation of calibration in regression models.
 Each script performs a specific task using the custom R package `NNCDT`, which is located in the parent directory of this repository.

 ## Prerequisites